Validity of a food and fluid exercise questionnaire for macronutrient intake during exercise against observations

 Digital Object Identifier (DOI)

 Wardenaar, Floris C.; Hoogervorst, Daan; Van Der Burg, Nancy; Versteegen, Joline; Yoo, Wonsuk; and Tasevska, Natasha, "Validity of a food and fluid exercise questionnaire for macronutrient intake during exercise against observations" (2019).
-Neurobiology Articles.
+Translational Neuroscience.
 880.